BurdaMagazinOrg/theme-thunder-admin/README.md

 #### Visual Regression Tests
 Travis will check the theme for changes with a visual regression test.
 If you changed some styling, please provide new reference images.

+For creating screenshots you should install [GraphicsMagick](http://www.graphicsmagick.org/INSTALL-unix.html) (on mac simply use `brew install graphicsmagick`) otherwise travis tests may fail.

-To do so, first install a fresh thunder:
+Install a fresh thunder:

 - `composer create-project burdamagazinorg/thunder-project:2.x ../fresh-thunder --stability dev --no-interaction --no-install`
 - `cd ../fresh-thunder && composer install`